cloud-gov/product/.github/ISSUE_TEMPLATE/onboard-engineer.md

 The engineering team currently contains the following squads, each with their own projects:

-- Assurance, which focuses on security and compliance
+- Cybersecurity, which focuses on security and compliance
 - Platform, which maintains and improves cloud.gov, focusing on internals like our AWS architecture and Cloud Foundry
 - Customer Success, which focuses on customer-facing features like service brokers and observability tools